 So, I waltz into auditions feeling confident in my preparation: “my choices are solid and I know my lines inside out”.
 In the UK, you must ALWAYS be off book.
 Later, I learned that this isn’t always the case in the States.

-The casting director and I get to know each other in 12.7 seconds and then hit the scene.
+The casting director and I get to know each other in 12.7 seconds, and then we hit the scene—